8 Tips for Dealing with Abdominal Pain

-That’s why there’s no guaranteed way to settle abdominal pain
+No guaranteed way to settle abdominal pain

-Because the pain can be quite different from one person to the next, relieving abdominal pain can be rather challenging.
+Because the pain can be quite different from one person to the next, so relieving abdominal pain can be challenging.
 And what provides relief one time may not work the next time, since what triggered it matters too.